stevenroose/covenants.info/content/proposals/ctv.md

 `OP_CHECKTEMPLATEVERIFY` (CTV) is a proposed new opcode that takes a commitment hash as a parameter and requires any transaction executing the opcode include a set of outputs that match the commitment.
-This makes it possible to create an address that specifies how any funds received to that address may be spent—a design known in Bitcoin as a covenant.
+This makes it possible to create an address that specifies how any funds received to that address may be spent — a design known in Bitcoin as a covenant.

 Originally introduced under the name `OP_CHECKOUTPUTSHASHVERIFY` (COSHV) and later renamed `OP_SECURETHEBAG`, the proposal initially focused on the ability to create congestion control